 Sat. – Sun. and holidays: 1:00 p.m. – 4:00 p.m.

 The Santa Clara County Behavioral Health Services Department offers a wide range of behavioral health services to ensure that our residents of Santa Clara County have access to help when they need it.
 The Behavioral Health Services Department contracts with various community based organizations that provide outpatient support for adults, older adults.
-To request these services, contact the County Mental Health Call Center at 1-800-704-0900.
+To request these services, contact the County BHSD Line at 1-800-704-0900, option 2.
 To view a list of outpatient programs sorted by County regions (North, South, Central and West), go to the County’s Outpatient Support Services web page.

 Full Service Partnerships (FSPs) are the means by which California funds and CA Counties provide mental health services.
 The FSP model employs a “whatever it takes” recovery approach and offers a range of services, including intensive therapy, case management, rehabilitation, and medication support for clients.
 In Santa Clara County, FSP services may be provided directly by the County or by non-profit agencies who contract with the County.
 Multi-disciplinary FSP “Service Teams” teams consist of doctors, psychiatrists, therapists, and case managers and others who help coordinate and customize mental health care for each client.
 All assignments to FSPs are made by the Santa Clara County Mental Health Department, and clients must be on Medi-Cal.
-Contact the Mental Health Call Center (800-704-0900) for more information.
+Contact the County BHSD Line at 1-800-704-0900, option 2 for more information.
 Here is a List of Full Service Partnership Service Teams in Santa Clara County.

 (See below for location-specific information).
 Available services include:

 - Mental Health and other resource information

 - One-on-one peer support

 - Self-Help for Transitional Aged Youth (TAY) 18 – 25 yrs.